Please meet the Sandbox to Socrates team!

 Genevieve–is a former public and private school teacher who has five children and has been homeschooling for the past thirteen years.
 In her free time she provides slave labor to Dancing Dog Dairy, making goat milk soap and handspun yarn, which can be seen on Our Facebook Page and at Dancing Dog Dairy .

-Lynne–Lynne has enjoyed homeschooling her two sons for over 5 years, after their brief stint in the local public school.
+Lynne–Lynne has enjoyed homeschooling her two sons for the past 5 years, after their brief stint in the local public school.
 Her older son is a humorous fellow with high functioning autism who thrives in a home education environment.
 Her younger son is a sensitive soul with a great deal of patience.
 The boys, Mom, and Dad, along with the two guinea pigs, live in Northeast Ohio.
 Lynne holds a Master’s Degree in French Language and Literature.
 She is also a Harry Potter fanatic, enjoys line dancing and Zumba, spends hours scrapbooking, and loves organic vegetables.
 You can visit her soon-to-be revitalized blog at www.daysofwonderhomeschool.blogspot.com.

 Red Pen Pusher and Reluctant Writer Puller